François-Henri de Montmorency, duc de Luxembourg: War of the Grand Alliance 1688-97

 By 1690, during the War of the Grand Alliance, Luxembourg was entrusted with the command of King Louis' army in the Spanish Netherlands, superseding Louis de Crevant, Duke of Humières.
 On 1 July 1690, he won his greatest victory over William's allied commander, the Prince of Waldeck, at Fleurus.
 Strategically the battle however changed little.
 In the following year his cavalry showed its superiority at Leuze, despite being eventually thrown back.

 In the next campaign he covered the king's 1692 Siege of Namur and repulsed a surprise attack of William at Steenkerque in 1692.
-On 29 July 1693, won the most famous of his battles over his eternal adversary at Neerwinden, after which he was called "Le Tapissier de Nôtre Dame" (The Upholsterer of Notre Dame) due to the number of captured enemy flags that he sent to the cathedral.
+On 29 July 1693, Luxembourg won the most famous of his battles over his eternal adversary at Neerwinden, after which he was called "Le Tapissier de Nôtre Dame" (The Upholsterer of Notre Dame) due to the number of captured enemy flags that he sent to the cathedral.
 However, his last victory would be devoid of strategic results.
 The heavy losses suffered by his army stalled his campaign and his soldiers mutinied after which Louis XIV ordered Luxembourg to return to the French border.
 He was received with enthusiasm at Paris by all but the king, who looked coldly on a relative and adherent of the Condés.
 St-Simon describes in the first volume of his Memoirs how, instead of ranking as eighteenth peer of France according to his patent of 1661, he claimed through his wife to be duc de Piney of an old creation of 1571, which would place him second on the roll.
 The affair is described with St-Simon's usual interest in the peerage, and was chiefly checked through his assiduity.

 In the campaign of 1694, Luxembourg did little in Flanders, except conducting a famous march from Vignemont to Tournai in face of the enemy.

 Death

 On his return to Versailles for the winter he fell ill, and died.
 In his last moments he was attended by the famous Jesuit priest Bourdaloue, who said on his death, "I have not lived his life, but I would wish to die his death."
 Luxembourg was considered immoral, even in those times, but as a general he was Condé's grandest pupil.
 Though slothful like Condé in the management of a campaign, at the moment of battle he seemed seized with happy inspirations, against which no ardour of William's and no steadiness of Dutch or English soldiers could stand.
-His death and Catinat's disgrace close the second period of the military history of the reign of Louis XIV.
+His death and Nicolas Catinat's disgrace close the second period of the military history of the reign of Louis XIV.